 We understand that a diagnosis of cancer in a pet can be devastating for owners.
 Our oncology service aims to support clients in reaching an informed decision on how best to manage their pet’s condition.
 It is our view as a team that a pet’s quality of life is the most important factor in the care we provide.

-	During our standard 60 minute consultation we will review the clinical information available and results of diagnostic tests (laboratory work and imaging studies) performed prior to referral (from referring practice), take a detailed history, perform a physical examination, and listen to the owner’s priorities for their pet.
-In some cases further diagnostics are necessary to confirm a provisional diagnosis or to clinical stage a tumour by identifying whether it has spread from its initial site.
+During our standard 60 minute consultation we will review the clinical information available and results of diagnostic tests (laboratory work and imaging studies) performed prior to referral (from the referring practice), take a detailed history, perform a physical examination, and listen to the owner’s priorities for their pet.
+In some cases further diagnostics are necessary to confirm a provisional diagnosis or to clinically stage a tumour by identifying whether it has spread from its initial site.
 Diagnostic imaging, particularly CT and ultrasound, can be crucial to this process.

 Traditionally cancer can be treated with combinations of surgery, radiotherapy, and chemotherapy.
-Our Recognised specialists in surgery operate in outstanding facilities.
-They are supported by colleagues who are Recognised specialists in anaesthesia who help care for patients both during and after a procedure.
+Our recognised Specialists in surgery operate in outstanding facilities.
+They are supported by colleagues who are recognised Specialists in anaesthesia who help care for patients both during and after a procedure.

 We can also undertake treatments designed to improve the ability of the pet’s own immune system to combat a tumour and have a wide range of palliative care options including pain management, bisphosphonates to improve bone strength and manage hypercalcaemia, and interventional radiology stenting.
 We are actively involved in developing new treatment options and regularly attend and present at international oncology meetings.

 We believe owners and primary care vets are part of our team in treating pets with cancer and keep them informed and involved in all decisions.
 We are happy to see any cat or dog with an oncology problem, referred to us by veterinary surgeons.
 We endeavour to avoid ‘waiting lists’ and will make additional appointments as required.